 2019: Matthew Longo (Leiden University), The Politics of Borders: Sovereignty, Security, and the Citizen after 9/11 (Cambridge University Press, 2018).
 Citation and photos (1 and 2).
 The 2019 Announcement is available here.

-*Timothy Pachirat (University of Massachusetts at Amherst), Among Wolves: Ethnography and the Immersive Study of Power (Routledge, 2018).
+2019 Honorable Mentions: Lee Ann Fujii (late of University of Toronto), for Interviewing in Social Science Research: A Relational Approach (Routledge, 2018); Timothy Pachirat (University of Massachusetts at Amherst), for Among Wolves: Ethnography and the Immersive Study of Power (Routledge, 2018).
 Citation and photo.

 2018: Bernardo Zacka (MIT), for When the State Meets the Street: Public Service and Moral Agency (Harvard University Press, 2017).
 Citation and photo.